Skip to Content

 • Negative performance reviews: Giving unjustified poor performance evaluations to undermine the employee’s credibility or career progression.

-How Do Federal and State Laws Safeguard Employees Reporting Misconduct?
+How Do Federal & State Laws Safeguard Employees Reporting Misconduct?

 Employees who report discrimination, harassment, or other unlawful activities are protected from workplace retaliation under both federal and state laws.
 These protections cover individuals who participate in investigations or lawsuits related to such issues, as well as those who refuse to partake in illegal practices.
 The Equal Employment Opportunity Commission (EEOC) and similar state agencies enforce these protections, ensuring that employees can exercise their rights without fear of adverse consequences.
 Understanding these laws is crucial for maintaining a safe and fair work environment, allowing employees to report misconduct confidently.